-ALWAYS READ AND FOLLOW PESTICIDE LABEL DIRECTIONS.
-Performance may vary, from location to location and from year to year, as local growing, soil and weather conditions may vary.
-Growers should evaluate data from multiple locations and years whenever possible and should consider the impacts of these conditions on the grower's fields.
+Individual results may vary, and performance may vary from location to location and from year to year.
+This result may not be an indicator of results you may obtain as local growing, soil and weather conditions may vary.
+Growers should evaluate data from multiple locations and years whenever possible.